 This writer’s current view of God?
 That God’s existence makes absolutely no difference to her.
 Even if she knew for a fact that He exists.
 “Happiness” has become her god of choice; her religion that “God is a happy state of mind.”

-I hear this viewpoint echoed a lot today.
+This viewpoint is echoed a lot today.
 But there are other reasons people choose to reject God.
 Let’s look at some of them.

 It is a challenge to look at our hurting world and still see the hand of a caring, intimately vested Creator.
-Which can make it so easy to decide, from our limited, subjective perceptive, that He doesn’t exist.
+This can make it so easy to decide, from our limited, subjective perceptive, that God doesn’t exist.
 That He can’t exist, if God is supposed to be so loving and good.

 In his article Not Even God Could Make Me Religious, for example, atheist John Shook admits, “I’m not that open-minded about God.”
 Not if we are talking about God, he adds, “of the sort worshipped by billions nowadays.
 You’ve heard of this God: entirely supernatural, infinitely powerful, perfectly intelligent, etc.”

-Snook’s burning question: Why would a God, if one exists, expose itself to looking unworthy?
+Snook’s burning question: Why would a God, if one exists, expose itself to looking so unworthy?

-Hmmmmm ….
-I’m not gonna lie; there have been times when I, too, have questioned whether God is really at the helm of our ball of spinning mass.
-“Prove yourself to me!”
-I’ve begged, while basically informing God that the least He could do — if he’s really entirely supernatural, infinitely powerful, and perfectly intelligent, as Snook puts it — is to give me some small sign that He not only exists, but that He sees me and cares.
-I can honestly tell you that He has stepped up to respond, but often in a quiet, soul-level whisper that I have to get really still to hear.
+There have been times when we, too, have questioned whether God is really at the helm of our ball of spinning mass.
+“Prove yourself to us!” we’ve begged, while basically informing God that the least He could do — if he’s really entirely supernatural, infinitely powerful, and perfectly intelligent, as Snook puts it — is to give us some small sign that He not only exists, but that He sees us and cares.
+We can honestly tell you that He has stepped up to respond, but often in a quiet, soul-level whisper that we have to get really still to hear.

 Ed Hager, a retired pastor, shares how God showed up in his darkest hour.
 In one of his blog posts for Chase Oaks Church, Hager talks about the overwhelming depression he endured when his wife of 20+ years left him for another man.
 Hager’s faith faltered, and he gave up his pastoral position.
 “After having begged God to save my marriage and ministry,” he shares, “I was blinded to His presence by my focus on all I perceived I had lost.”